 - Select Screen Time

-- Click Options, you can see it on the lower-left corner
+- Click Options, you can see it in the lower-left corner

 - Turn on Screen Time for this Mac

-- On the side tab click Content & Privacy
+- From the sidebar, click Content & Privacy

 - In the Web Content section select Limit Adult Websites